xichensf/magical/README.md

 MAGICAL finished 100 percent
 ```
-#### **3. Disease-associated triads output**
+#### **3. Disease modulated circuits**
-For each cell type, a file containing genes, regulatory chromatin sites and TFs will be finally produced by MAGICAL, with the name as "MAGICAL_selected_regulatory_circuits.txt".
-MAGICAL uses its default thresholds (posterior probabilities on TF-peak binding and peak-gene looping) to select triads and write them into the output file.
-Users can adjust these thresholds in the provided scripts to allow more or fewer output triads.
+Finally, optimized circuits fitting the variation in both modalities are selected.
+Circuit genes, assocaited chromatin sites and the regulatory TFs will be written to "MAGICAL_selected_regulatory_circuits.txt".
+MAGICAL uses default thresholds (posterior probabilities on TF-peak binding and peak-gene looping) for circuit selection.
+Users can adjust these thresholds in the provided scripts to allow more or fewer outputs.

 ```
 MAGICAL selected regulatory circuits with 93 TFs, 390 peaks and 310 genes.